 Recommended Case Study: Caffeine.tv Kicks Bots Out of Digital Streaming with Arkose Labs

 The bottom line

-The detection methods used at each stage work together to differentiate between automated, suspect human, and legitimate human traffic.
-Challenging all suspicious traffic with the right level of pressure will discourage the bot operator from continuing their attack, or make it cost-prohibitive.
+The detection methods used at each stage work together to differentiate between automated, suspect human, automated/human hybrid, and legitimate human traffic.
+Challenging all suspicious traffic with the right level of pressure will discourage the bot operator from continuing their attack or make it cost-prohibitive.
 Each stage of the attack requires an increasing level of skill.
 Many will give up either because they do not have the expertise, or because the ROI is simply too low and they would rather target an easier, less protected, website, or a website known to be running a legacy captcha solution that hasn’t evolved with attack methods.

 Advanced solutions to mitigate attacks

 Unlike legacy captcha solutions where data is “black box,” Arkose Detect provides multi-layered detection with real-time insights to improve catch rates and ensure consumers’ account security.
 It can accurately tell attackers from genuine consumers, quickly adapt to the evolving bot and human-driven attacks, and make more confident response decisions.